Town of Emmitsburg

 Chapter 17.20 Commercial Districts

 2. B-2 General Business District.
-The B-2 district is intended to be the single central shopping, service, office and entertainment center for the community and the surrounding region.
-It is intended that stores and other facilities will be grouped together in an attractive and convenient manner with particularly attention being paid to the safety and pedestrian travel and the protection of adjoining residential areas.
-It is essential that this district have excellent vehicular accessibility from both the central community and the region and that safe and adequate off-street parking and loading provided.
+The B-2 district is intended to accommodate retail, service, office, entertainment and limited manufacturing/assembly.
+It is intended that stores and other facilities will be developed in an attractive and convenient manner with particular attention paid to the safety of pedestrian access and the protection of adjoining residential areas.
+It is essential that this district have vehicular accessibility from both the central community and the region and that safe and adequate off-street parking and loading are provided.
+(Prior code Art.
+XI (Art.
+VI intro))

 17.20.020 Uses permitted in the B-1 neighborhood business district.